-The Company shall carry out Data Protection Impact Assessments for any and all new projects and/or new uses of personal data which involve the use of new technologies and the processing involved is likely to result in a high risk to the rights and freedoms of data subjects under the GDPR.
+The Company shall carry out Data Protection Impact Assessments for any and all new projects and/or new uses of personal data which involve the use of new technologies and the processing involved is likely to result in a high risk to the rights and freedoms of data subjects under Data Protection Law.

-Data Protection Impact Assessments shall be overseen by the Data Protection Officer and shall address the following:
+Data Protection Impact Assessments shall be overseen by the Data Protection Supervisor and shall address the following:

 - The type(s) of personal data that will be collected, held, and processed;